-The course will build on a mandatory core introductory module held in the second half of October of the first year.
+We have designed our modules with distance learning in mind.
+The traditional class based educational activities are run in one week blocks for each module.
+This means that a student course will build on a mandatory core introductory module held in the second half of October of the first year.
 Candidates would need to accumulate further 50 credits from the available clinical and generic options, with at least two clinical modules relevant to their research area with the research module if they are proceeding to master level.
 10-credit modules would normally have class-based component of 5-6 days conducted in one week to allow overseas participants to travel for short period every second or third month, and go back to their workplace in their home countries.
 Class-based activities include lectures, PBL, workshops, case presentations and simulated multi-disciplinary meetings.
 Each day will be designed independently, and can be attended in a stand-alone format with accredited CPD hours.
 While some modules will be available every year, some modules will be held every 2-3 years depending on the presence of satisfactory number (8-24) of participants.